boazbk/tcs/lec_26_quantum_computing.md

 Then, if we shoot $N$ balls out of each gun, we expect that this position will be hit $(p+q)N$ times.
 In the quantum world, for photons, we have almost the same picture, except that the probabilities can be _negative_.
 In particular, it can be the case that $p+q=0$, in which case the position would be hit with nonzero probability when gun number one is operating, and with nonzero probability when gun number two is operating, but with zero probability when both of them are operating.
-If we try to "catch photons in the act" and place  detectors right next to the mouth of each gun so we can see exactly the path that the photons took  then something even more bizzare happens.
+If we try to "catch photons in the act" and place  detectors right next to the mouth of each gun so we can see exactly the path that the photons took  then something even more bizarre happens.
 The mere fact that we _measure_ the  path changes the photon's behavior, and now this "destructive interference" pattern is gone and the detector  will be hit $p+q$ fraction of the time.

 > # { .pause }